 Park Electrochemical Corporation (PKE) Posts Quarterly Earnings...

-Park Electrochemical Corporation announced its quarterly earnings results on Thursday.
-The company reported $0.10 earnings per share for the quarter, missing the consensus estimate of $0.12 by $0.02.
+Park Electrochemical Corporation issued its quarterly earnings data on Thursday.
+The company reported $0.10 earnings per share for the quarter, missing the Zacks' consensus estimate of $0.12 by $0.02.

 Comments